DestinationsEurope

 How Are the Winter Holidays Celebrated in Denmark?

-The winter holidays are an important part of the Danish culture and you’ll see everybody celebrating Christmas, as well as partying for the New Year’s celebration like there’s no tomorrow.
+The winter holidays are an important part of the Danish culture and you’ll see everyone celebrating Christmas and partying on New Year’s Eve like there’s no tomorrow.

 How is Christmas celebrated in Denmark?